-What is Pre-Health Sciences?
+Why study Pre-Health Sciences?

-This program prepares students for application to the health sciences baccalaureate degree program in the College of Allied Health Sciences (CAHS).
+This program prepares students for application to the health sciences baccalaureate degree program in UC's College of Allied Health Sciences (CAHS).
 The curriculum consists of freshman and sophomore level courses for application to CAHS.

 This program is open to all students with a high school diploma or GED and the desire to succeed in college.
 Although admission is open, students accepted into the program must meet the academic standards of the program to advance to upper levels of study.

-As a first year student, you will need to take the placement test.
-This test does not affect your admission; however, the results are essential for your proper placement in classes.
-You must complete the placement test before you may register for English or mathematics courses.
+As a first-year student, you will need to take an English and mathematics placement test if you have not obtained the minimum ACT/SAT score required for exemption.
+These tests do not affect your admission; however, the results are essential for your proper placement in classes.
+You must complete placement tests before you register for English or mathematics courses.
 All placement tests are given free of charge.

-You must be in good academic standing at the college or university you last attended.
-We accept transfer applications all year long and you may start any semester, provided your transcripts arrive in time to be evaluated before the start of the semester you wish to attend.
+We accept transfer applications all year long, and you may start any semester, provided your transcripts arrive in time to be evaluated before the start of the semester you wish to attend.

 If you have not taken college-level mathematics or English, you will need to take the placement test.

-Other UC students may transfer into Clermont College by completing the application for change in college and program form available from most UC admissions offices including ours, (513) 732-5319.
+Other UC students may transfer into Clermont College by completing the application for change in college and program.
 You are urged to see your advisor before transferring into a different major to minimize any impact on your degree progress.

 You must demonstrate English proficiency.
 You must also meet admissions deadlines and visa requirements, and provide documentation of sufficient funds before we can complete your admission.
-Please call the International Admissions Office (513) 556-2069 for details, or email email@example.com with questions.
+Please call the International Admissions Office (513) 556-2069 for details or email firstname.lastname@example.org with questions.